Alain Berset

-Alain Berset (/fr/; born 9 April 1972) is a Swiss politician who served as a Member of the Swiss Federal Council from 2012 to 2023.
+Alain Berset (/fr/; born 9 April 1972) is a Swiss politician and economist who served as a Member of the Swiss Federal Council from 2012 to 2023.
 A member of the Social Democratic Party (SP/PS), he headed the Federal Department of Home Affairs from when he took office.
 Berset served as President of the Swiss Confederation for 2018 and 2023.

 On 25 June 2024, Berset was elected Secretary General of the Council of Europe, and assumed his role on 18 September 2024 succeeding Marija Pejčinović Burić.

 Personal life

 Berset was born in Fribourg on 9 April 1972, the elder of two children, to Michel Berset, a teacher at the commercial and industrial school of Fribourg, and Solange Berset (née Angéloz; b.
 1952), a bookseller.
 He was raised in a political family.
 His maternal grandfather, François Angéloz, was among the first municipal presidents of the Social Democratic Party, in the predominantly conservative Fribourg.

 Berset speaks French, German, Romansh, Italian and English fluently.

 Berset studied political science and economics at the University of Neuchâtel, where he received a master's degree in political science in 1996 and a PhD in economics in 2005 with a dissertation about the role of international migration upon local working conditions.

 Berset is married to Muriel Zeender Berset and is the father of three children.
 The family lives in Belfaux, a village near Fribourg.